Introduction to exercise

 - Punish weak blinds who fold to often by opening wider, especially from CO, BTN and SB.

 It can be challenging to know if your adaptations are profitable.
-To make sure you are staying profitable when you are making plays outside of the recommended defaults it is very important to make sure you follow up your profitability in your tracking tool.
+To make sure you stay profitable when you play outside of the recommended default ranges, you need to make sure to follow up your profitability in your tracking tool.
 If you do not do this, it is easy to get carried away, and make bad decisions that end up costing you money.